 RHS is caused by a reactivation of the herpes zoster virus that may have caused chickenpox in childhood.
 This virus stays in the body and can attack the nerve that controls facial movements and the sensory nerve that supplies the face.
 This virus can also cause shingles, a stinging rash on one side of the body, in adults.
 RHS occurs in one out of every 20,000 people each year, usually in older adults but rarely in children.
 It can affect men and women equally.

-Treatment for RHS includes antiviral therapies and corticosteroids.
+Ramsay Hunt Syndrome Treatment includes antiviral therapies and corticosteroids.
 Starting these medications as soon as possible helps improve recovery.
 When symptoms are severe, these medications can be given intravenously (IV) in the hospital.

 RHS can be a very painful condition, too.
 Pain control with multiple types of medications is important during treatment and even after the rash goes away and facial movement returns.
-Because patients have difficulty closing the eye due to facial nerve paralysis, eye moisturization and lubrication are very important.
+Because some Pembroke Pines Ramsay Hunt Syndrome Treatment patients have difficulty closing their eyes due to facial nerve paralysis, eye moisturization and lubrication are very important.
 Medication for nausea and dizziness is also helpful during treatment to support recovery.

 Copyright 2021.
 American Academy of Otolaryngology–Head and Neck Surgery Foundation.
 Last reviewed April 2020.